simon-v/bchinfo.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/submitblock.md

 - n: "Parameters"
   t: "object"
   p: "Optional<br>(0 or 1)"
   d: "A JSON object containing extra parameters.
-Not used directly by Bitcoin Core and also not broadcast to the network.
+Not used directly by Bitcoin Cash Node and also not broadcast to the network.
 This is available for use by mining pools and other software.
 A common parameter is a `workid` string"

 {% enditemplate %}